solo-io/workshops/istio-day2/1-deploy-istio/04-ingress-gateway.md

 ## Note the GATEWAY_IP env variable

+{% hint style="success" %}
-> :information_source: We use the `GATEWAY_IP` environment variable in other parts of this lab.
+We use the `GATEWAY_IP` environment variable in other parts of this lab.
+{% endhint %}

 ```bash
 GATEWAY_IP=$(kubectl get svc -n istio-system istio-ingressgateway -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
 ```

+{% hint style="info" %}
-> :pushpin: If you are running this lab on your MacBook, you need to follow [this instruction](https://github.com/christian-posta/docker-tuntap-osx) to setup MetalLB on your Kind cluster so you can access the `GATEWAY_IP` from your terminal.
+If you are running this lab on your MacBook, you need to follow [this instruction](https://github.com/christian-posta/docker-tuntap-osx) to setup MetalLB on your Kind cluster so you can access the `GATEWAY_IP` from your terminal.
+{% endhint %}

 ## Expose our apps